 What Is an IRS Tax Levy?

-A IRS tax levy is an administrative action by the Internal Revenue Service to seize property to cover an outstanding tax bill.
-Unfortunately, the IRS has full authority under federal law to do this if a taxpayer is delinquent.
+An IRS tax levy is an administrative action by the Internal Revenue Service to seize property to cover an outstanding tax bill.
 The IRS does not need your permission to begin seizing assets, property, money, paychecks, and more.

 What Is a State Tax Levy?

 A tax levy is a state’s option for forcibly seizing your assets if you owe taxes.
-Methods and statutes vary by state.
-However, your state likely has the right to seize your bank accounts and garnish your wages if you haven’t paid your taxes.
+Methods and statutes vary, but your state likely has the right to seize your bank accounts and garnish your wages if you haven’t paid your taxes.

 What Causes a Tax Levy?